 Update: The City of Portland, joined by other litigants, quickly filed a legal challenge to the FCC’s order.
 In August 2020, a three-judge panel of the Ninth Circuit upheld all contested portions of the order except for two requirements the FCC had placed on cities’ aesthetic and safety restrictions, as summarized in a post by the firm Davis Wright Tremaine LLP.

 The FCC had specified that a city’s restrictions on small cell must be objective and no more burdensome than those applied to other types of infrastructure.
 The judges struck down these requirements, ruling that the Communications Act explicitly permits some discrimination among different technologies.
 They also rejected the FCC’s objectivity requirement, since determining that a piece of equipment is too ugly or out of character with a neighborhood is necessarily subjective.

 Streamlining the Process

-Municipal departments, telecommunications companies, and contractors across the country are working together on small cell deployment under the terms set down by the FCC.
+The FCC’s small cell rules took effect in 2019.
+Municipal departments, communications companies, engineering firms and contractors across the country are working together on small cell deployment under the terms set down by the FCC.
 The promises of new technology are exciting, but effectively maintaining the infrastructure is a big job.

 There’s a lot to keep up with – applications submitted, proposed locations, number of existing attachments per pole, review deadlines, approval status, companies involved, site preparation, fees assessed and paid, installation schedule, inspection status, and much more.

-Alden One®, the nation’s leading asset management platform for the joint use community, eliminates chaos that comes with new processes.
-Joint use departments around the country are switching to a centralized, automated platform that provides clarity and control.
-Alden One®’s automated workflows keep small cell processes running smoothly, while all users are informed of each step.
-Dashboards provide a clear overview of every project for internal team members.
+Alden One, the nation’s leading asset management platform for the joint use community, eliminates chaos that comes with new processes.
+Joint use departments around the country are sharing asset data in our centralized, automated web-based platform, giving them the clarity and control they need to make informed decisions about their business.